WICG/origin-agent-cluster/README.md

 * Even when origin isolation is requested, if there has previously been a site-keyed agent cluster with same-origin documents in the browsing context group, then we put the new document in that site-keyed agent cluster, ignoring the isolation request.

 Both of these are consequences of a desire to ensure that same-origin sites do not end up isolated from each other, even in scenarios involving navigating back and forward.

+Because this means that it's possible for the `Origin-Isolation` header to be present, but origin isolation restrictions to not apply, `window.originIsolationRestricted` exists to allow web developers to detect these mismatches (which are probably the result of server misconfiguration).
+That getter will only return `true` if the actual restrictions from origin isolation are in place.
+See [more below](#windoworiginisolationrestricted).

 You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md), or you can view the [HTML Standard pull request](https://github.com/whatwg/html/pull/5545).